 Take the longest escalator ride on earth

 The Mid-Levels escalator in Central is a collection of sorts of escalators, footbridges and walkways, and is the longest outdoor covered escalator system in the world.
 It measures more than 800 metres in distance, at an elevation of 135 metres, taking you through the streets of a steep hillside.
 You will find some people like to walk up, so please remember the etiquette here is to stand on the right and walk left.
 But standing lets you glimpse into the buildings you glide past, and even the odd resident having breakfast in their flat.
-Check operating times as it’s currently undergoing a major refurbishment and may be shut, which you’ll curse on a sticky summer day.
 SOHO and Lan Kwai Fong are in the area for dining and partying, so take due care when going up and down after a few drinks.

-Some people may steer you away from coming here, but don’t worry (although we wouldn’t recommend staying in a room here unless you´re a fan of really budget lodging).
-A walk around the jam-packed building that is billed as its own city by some on Kowloon´s famed Nathan Road is an experience you won’t soon forget.
-Here is a melting pot of Hong Kong´s varied cultures, in particular South Asians, Middle Easterners and Africans, who run and frequent the guesthouses, clothing shops and foreign exchange booths that make up this chaotic place.
-A good excuse to go besides the people watching is the cheap but good curry that locals of all backgrounds come here for.
+Some people may steer you away from coming here, but don’t worry (although we wouldn’t recommend staying in a room here unless you’re a fan of really budget lodging).
+A walk around the jam-packed building that is billed as its own city by some on Kowloon’s famed Nathan Road is an experience you won’t soon forget.
+Here is a melting pot of Hong Kong’s varied cultures, in particular South Asians, Middle Easterners and Africans, who run and frequent the guesthouses, clothing shops and foreign exchange booths that make up this chaotic place.
+A good excuse to go besides the people watching is the authentic curry that locals of all backgrounds come here for.

 Coffee with cuddly creatures